MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/reference/microsoft-apm/createTab.md

 # createTab (app profile manager)

-Creates an app tab in a focused session and returns the unique identifier of the created tab.
+Creates an app tab in a focused session and returns the unique identifier of the tab.

 ## Syntax